Thursday, October 31, 2019

 I don’t want to spoil any surprises, but along the way you will encounter lots of twists and turns in the plot.
 Stuff about Kratos’s past, stuff about his dead wife Faye, secrets of the lineage of his son Atreus (on his mom’s side), and hints as to what is to come in future games in the series.
 And there will indeed be more games to come in this series.
 The way this one ends makes it impossible for there NOT to be one.

 Good stuff.
-If I had to complain, however, it would be that much of the story is told through conversations that talk place while you are walking around and exploring and solving puzzles.
+If I had to complain, however, it would be that much of the story is told through conversations that take place while you are walking around and exploring and solving puzzles.
 When I play games I am always very focused on what I am doing and where I am going.
 I lose track of what the characters are talking about, and before I know it I have missed a good-sized chunk of important plot information.
 I know that this is more of a "me" problem, and not everyone has this issue.
 But it affected my enjoyment of the game and likely its final score, so I have no choice but to bring it up.

 Gameplay: